Best free DNS servers

 Features to look for in a good DNS server

-The world of DNS servers can be confusing, but there are a few things to make sure you are checking before you sign up.
+The world of DNS servers can be confusing, but there are a few things to check before you sign up:

 • Privacy: Does the DNS provider collect your data and your ISP address?